AtomLinter/linter-eslint/README.md

 ## Using ESLint

-Note that recent versions of ESLint do not use any rules by-default.
+Note that recent versions of ESLint do not use any rules by default.
 This means you have to specify a configuration file for your project!

 To do this in a straightforward way run this: